OPR-group-BNITM/vimop/README.md

 ## Database

-ViMOP relies on a reference data base structure.
+ViMOP relies on a reference database structure.
 It is usually placed in your home directory in a folder called `ViMOP_DB`.
 I has the following structure: